curlsli/webpack-book/docs/en/extending/01_loaders.md

 W> Given webpack injects its API through `this`, the shorter function form (`() => ...`) cannot be used here.

-T> If you want to pass a source map to webpack, give it as the third parameter of the callback.
+> If you want to pass a source map to webpack, give it as the third parameter of the callback.

 Running the demo script (`node run-loader.js`) again should give the same result as before.
 To raise an error during execution, try the following: